orcajs/reflector/README.md

 <p>
     The transport library can be retrieved from the dedicated GitHub projet
 </p>
-<pre><code>$ git clone https://github.com/orcajs/reflector/www/orca</code></pre>
+<pre><code>$ git clone https://github.com/legat1/reflector</code></pre>
 <p>
-    In order to be used, the transport library has to be integrated in a client application.
+    In order to be used, the transport library inside directory www/orca/ has to be integrated in a client application.
 This application first has to start the library with a configuration pointing to the reflector URL (e.g. ws://reflector.ip:port)
 </p>
 <pre><code>sessionConfig = {</code></pre>